SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## ~module_attribute
 Defines a rich attribute for a module.
 Only valid within a module_block tag

+## ~namespace
+Create a namespace object that can hold arbitrary attributes.It may be initialized from a dictionary or with keyword arguments.
+Parameters:
+- dictionary(Map) The dictionary to initialize with
+- kwargs(NamedParameter...)
+Keyword arguments to put into the namespace dictionary

 ## ~oembed
 Returns OEmbed data dictionary for given request.
 Only works in emails.